dotnet-websharper/docs/content/core/Sitelets.md

 ---
-title: Routing requests and serving content with Sitelets
+title: Routing requests and serving content with sitelets
 ---

 Sitelets are WebSharper's primary way to create server-side content.
 They provide a composable abstraction to route requests and generate responses like HTML pages or JSON.